idio-lang/DIPS/source/idio-design/idio-feel.rst

 I don't like the name *ports* -- *I* immediately thought of TCP/IP ports and was mildly confused.

 .. sidebox:: I'm much happier, now, thanks!
+It all makes *sense*.

 Executive decision: I'm renaming them *handles* like :lname:`Perl` and others.
 So, file handles and string handles.